-The Girls First Fund is a fund of Capital for Good USA, a U.S. 501(c)(3) public charity.
-Donations for the fund can be made to Capital for Good USA or the Girls First Fund.
-Capital for Good USA disburses grants on behalf of the Girls First Fund.
+The Girls First Fund is a fiscally sponsored program of Capital for Good USA, a 501(c)(3) public charity.
+Donations to Capital for Good USA are tax deductible to the extent provided by applicable law.

-Community-based organizations and locally-focused national or sub-national organizations (see definitions below) that work in the following locations are eligible to apply:
+We are currently funding community-based organizations and locally-focused national or sub-national organizations working in the following locations: